JorgePe/pyb00st/README.md

 On linux, the gatttool backend approach results in slower performance than pygattlib.
 But it also requires much less dependencies... and it works with notifications!
 On Windows or OSX, you need an extra device like the BLED112, and drivers and the like.
+I don't have any non-linux system but when I've the time, I'll test it with a Windows VM.

 ## Status: ##

 The package implements:
-   - Some constants
+   - A few constants
    - A MoveHub class with some methods, including:
      - controlling RGB LED color
      - controlling Interactive motors (just timed)